Tasman District

 Tasman District (Te Tai o Aorere) is a local government district in the northwest of the South Island of New Zealand.
 It borders the Canterbury Region, West Coast Region, Marlborough Region and Nelson City.
 It is administered by the Tasman District Council, a unitary authority, which sits at Richmond, with community boards serving outlying communities in Motueka and Golden Bay / Mohua.
 The city of Nelson has its own unitary authority separate from Tasman District, and together they comprise a single region in some contexts, but not for local government functions or resource management (planning) functions.

-Name

-Tasman Bay, the largest indentation in the north coast of the South Island, was named after Dutch seafarer, explorer and merchant Abel Tasman.
-He was the first European to discover New Zealand on 13 December 1642 while on an expedition for the Dutch East India Company.
-Tasman Bay passed the name on to the adjoining district, which was formed in 1989 largely from the merger of Waimea and Golden Bay counties.
+As part of the 1989 New Zealand local government reforms the Tasman District was formed from the former Tasman District and Golden Bay County.